 The Odlo Seamless High bra is built for higher-intensity activities such as trail running.
 It’s a very snug encapsulation bra that features ample coverage, a side rib structure that provides more compression, and a polyester blend fabric with knitting spiral technology that controls bounce and gives extra support.

 If you’re accustomed to looser, low-impact styles, this snug-fitting bra may not be the greatest choice, but for runners, rough trails, via ferrata, and faster-moving hikers, it’s a winner.

 Because it’s already very close-fitting, the Seamless High doesn’t have adjustable straps, meaning that it’s less adaptable than some of the other products on our list.
 That said, the back hooks can be shifted to provide a more precise fit.

 The Seamless High makes up for this small shortcoming with a smooth, seamless finish that lessens the chances of getting sores or chafing, ventilation zones that help prevent overheating, and a huge bottom band that allows it to moonlight as perfectly passable outerwear.

-Bottom-Line: An exceptionally comfortable, high-performing option that lacks a little in the way of adjustability but is ideal for higher-impact activities and gals who want to keep bounce to an absolute minimum.
+Bottom-Line: An exceptionally comfortable, high-performing option that lacks a little in the way of adjustability but is ideal for higher-impact activities and gals who want to keep bouncing to an absolute minimum.

-The Brooks Mia bra is a medium-impact sports bra that combines both compression and encapsulation to give you extra support during moderate-impact activities.
+The Brooks Mia bra is a medium support sports bra that combines both compression and encapsulation to give you extra support during moderate-impact activities.